Caves access can be divided roughly into 4 categories:

 Caves on private property

 3) Caves on private property.
-Access here is totally up to the land owner.
-People (not club members – usually other groups which have a bad enough reputation without me adding to it by naming them! grrrr) trespass from time to time and often get caught, which understandlingly angers land owners.
-Land owners are also often concerned that they could be held liable if there was an accident in a cave on their property, even though this would never happen in reality.
-There is more than 50 years of caving history in Buchan and a lot has happened to make bad blood and a lot has happened to repair damage.
-VSA are concentrating largely on repairing caver-landowner relationships and have made good progress, having added 2 or 3 properties to our access list recently.
+Access here is totally up to the landowner.
+People do trespass from time to time and often get caught, which understandingly angers land owners.
+Landowners are also often concerned that they could be held liable if there was an accident in a cave on their property, even though this would never happen in reality.
+There is more than 50 years of caving history in Buchan and a lot has happened to make bad blood and a lot has also happened to repair damage.
+VSA are concentrating largely on repairing caver-landowner relationships and have made good progress, having added 2 or 3 properties to the access list recently.
 The partly local club VLCT have excellent cave access on private property due to being both local and also very easy to get along with and personable.
-VLCT and VSA have also had issues with certain individuals, but relations with the two clubs are better now than they have been in quite some time and things are headed in the right direction.
 Both VLCT and VSA have been actively supporting and assisting with this website.
 VLCT and VSA also worked together for the 2009 ASF Conference when the post conference trips were held in Buchan.

 Caves on sites of other kinds, such as businesses, quaries.

 It should also be noted that there is a fifth, unusual, category!
-Rimstone, who own the caving lodge ‘Homeleigh’ in Buchan, bought a cave.
-And not just any cave –Scrubby Creek cave, which is also one of the best in the entire Buchan region.
-It is the first time a (dry) caving club has purchased a cave.
-The Cave Divers Association of Australia purchased Tank Cave so they did beat us to it, but no other dry club has ever bought the land at a cave entrance.
-Scrubby Creek is a long active stream passage, protected by a savage roof sniff (down to about an inch of airspace normally, with only your nose out of the water).
+Rimstone, who own the caving lodge ‘Homeleigh’ in Buchan, bought two caves.
+And not just any caves – Scrubby Creek cave, and Shades of Death Cave.
+These are two of the best caves in the entire Buchan region.
+It is the first time a caving club has purchased a cave.
+The Cave Divers Association of Australia purchased Tank Cave, so they did beat us to it, but no other dry club has ever bought the land at a cave entrance.
+Scrubby Creek is a long active stream passage, protected by a roof sniff sometimes down to about an inch of airspace normally, with only your nose out of the water.
 It has perhaps the most spectacular chamber in Victoria – Christmas Hall.
-The cave ends in rockfall which despite hundreds of attempts has never been passed.
+The cave ends in rockfall which despite many attempts has never been passed.
 Scrubby has a strict leadership system and more leaders are slowly being trained.
-It also contains ‘Trogs Wallow’ –a TORTUROUS 300m wallow through waste deep mud that saps every ounce of strength from your legs.
+It also contains ‘Trogs Wallow’ – a very difficult 300m wallow through waste deep mud that saps every ounce of strength from your legs.
 The wallow is in reality worse than the roof sniff.
 But it is all in all a very good cave.

 Reading and interpreting the access guidelines